lrochette/sweagle-ansible/README.md

 - Copy your SWEAGLE full package zip file to
   - /roles/sweagle/files
   - /files/sweagle when force_local_installation is set to true

+- For SSL, copy your certificate and private key files in  /files/sweagle
+  - to generate a self-signed certificate, use: sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./files/sweagle/sweagle.key -out ./files/sweagle/sweagle.pem

+- when local installation, put all components and prerequisites files in /files (see /files/README.md for details)

 - Update your inventories files with your root password for Ansible become to work
   - this is in /inventories/all-in-one/all.yml for full installation on one host